 The ECC Report 124 addresses the compatibility between the FS and passive service in the bands 71-76 GHz and 81-86 GHz and adjacent bands.

 It should be noted that the bands 71-76 GHz and 81-86 GHz are used in some countries by other services or applications than FS civil links.
-In particular the bands 71-74 GHz and 81-84 GHz have been identified as NATO Type 3 bands, i.e. for possible military use in NATO Europe; nevertheless the European Table of Frequency Allocations and Utilisations (ECA, ERC Report 25, footnote EU27)) mentions that “The band can be shared between civil and military users according to national requirements and legislation”.
 This should be taken into account by administrations wishing to use whole or parts of the frequency bands 71-76 GHz and/or 81-86 GHz for civil FS links.

 ECC recommendation of 05(07) on Radio frequency channel arrangements for fixed service systems operating in the bands 71-76 GHz and 81-86 GHz, approved 15 October 2005, revised february 2009, amended may 2013, amended DD MM YYYY